-After escaping from prison in the Holy Land, Robin of Locksley (Kevin Costner) and his friend Azeem (Morgan Freeman) return to England, where they discover Robin’s father murdered and King Richard (Sean Connery) exiled.
+After escaping from prison in the Holy Land in the 12th-century, Robin of Locksley (Kevin Costner) and his Moorish friend Azeem (Morgan Freeman) return to England, where they discover Robin’s father murdered and King Richard (Sean Connery) exiled.

-When they meet a band of thieves in the woods, they join forces to try to oust the wicked Sheriff of Nottingham (Alan Rickman).
+When they meet a band of thieves in the woods – who keep shouting words like “tosspot” and “bollocks” (expressions that were not in recorded use until the 16th and 18th century respectively) – they join forces to try to oust the wicked Sheriff of Nottingham (Alan Rickman).

-Buckles are truly swashed and derring-do effectively done in this 12th-century adventure, which simply sets out to entertain handsomely and does so with a great deal of dash, flash and panache.
+Buckles are subsequently swashed and derring-do is derringly-done in an adventure which simply sets out to entertain handsomely and does so with a great deal of dash, flash and panache.

 But it’s director Kevin Reynolds who deserves the most praise for disguising such overfamiliar events with imaginative staging and a constantly roving camera and turning in such an enjoyable popcorn epic.